Published September 2018

 This chart is organized similarly to a tax return and is based on the new tax law.
 Each person earns $50,000 per year.
 The independent contractor’s expenses include liability insurance to replace a protection that comes automatically with being an employee, even though some people who work as independent contractors go without it.
 The full time employee paid part of the cost of employer-provided group health care.
 Other items may apply to both but are deductible on taxes for only one.
 Some (groceries, rent) don’t get included on an actual tax return, but we’ve listed them because you do pay them, and they do reduce your available money for the year.

 Note that we aren’t considering the question of what your classification should be.
-That’s a topic for the previous article.
+That’s a topic for a previous article.